COMPREHENSIVE LITERACY SERIES

 READING COMPREHENSION: WHY AND HOW TO TEACH INFORMATIONAL TEXT

 The Common Core State Standards emphasize the importance of expository/informational texts.
-Understand expository text structures and the importance of syntactic structures in text comprehension.
+Understand expository text structures, the role of background knowledge, and the importance of syntactic structures in text comprehension.
 Gain an awareness of the types of comprehension problems your students may be having related to text and sentence structure.
 Understand the literate language requirements of expository text and learn methods and activities that will support students in their comprehension of expository text.

 READING COMPREHENSION: UNDERSTANDING NARRATIVE TEXT

 How do the elements of story structure relate to the Common Core State Standards?
 Learn about the relationship between macrostructure and microstructure, the two levels of narrative structure.
 Practice analyzing literature to identify key story grammar elements.
 Learn effective classroom instructional practices designed to promote comprehension of narratives.

 ASSESSMENT:WHY AND HOW TO DIG DEEPER TO DRIVE INSTRUCTION